microsoft/VirtualClient/website/docs/guides/0040-telemetry.md

 (read|write)_(bandwidth|iops)
 # metrics that match the regex OR contains _p99 or _p50
 (read|write)_(bandwidth|iops),_p99,p50
-# metric with critical verbosity
+# metric with verbosity 0
-MetricVerbosity:Critical
+verbosity:0
-# metric with critical verbosity, AND contains read_
+# metric with verbosity lower or equal to 1, AND contains read_
-MetricVerbosity:Critical,read_
+verbosity:1,read_
 ```

 ### Metric Verbosity
-Metrics have 3 verbosity: Critical, Standard, Informational.
+Metrics have 3 verbosity (0-2): Critical, Standard, Informational.
 The verbosity level indicates the metrics' importance.
 This could be filtered with MetricFilter in supported workloads.

-- Critical
+- Level 0: Critical
     Critical metrics represents the most crucial metrics coming from a tool.
 They should be direct indicator of a system performance.
 For example, "average total iops" in a IO workload, or a "query per hour" in a database workload is considered critical.
-    Filter for critical metric: MetricVerbosity:Critical
+    Filter for critical metric: `verbosity:0`
-- Standard
+- Level 1: Standard
     Standard metrics represents secondary metrics that might correlates with.
-    Filter for standard metric: MetricVerbosity:Standard
+    Filter for standard metric: `verbosity:1`
-- Informational
+- Level 2: Informational
     Informational metrics are verbose information that helps to debug performance difference, but they alone don't directly correlate with performance differences.
 For example, size of database, total threads count or "memory usage in a networking workload" are considered to be informational.
-    Filter for informational metric: MetricVerbosity:Informational
+    Filter for informational metric: `verbosity:2`

 ## Log Files